wahyuwiyoko/nvim/README.md

 - [Node.js](https://nodejs.org/) for installing several LSP through Mason

 > [!IMPORTANT]
-> For the linter to work, run `MasonInstallLinters` command in Neovim to
+> For the linter to work, run `MasonInstallTools` command in Neovim to
 > install all linter through Mason.

 ## Installation